We are the Washington Chapter of Backcountry Hunters & Anglers

-a group of sportsmen and -women.
-We are united by a passion to protect and conserve public lands forests, mountains, prairies, streams and lakes that support our hunting and angling traditions.
-Washington BHA members are deeply concerned that the traditional backcountry values — solitude, quiet recreation, personal challenge, physical fitness adventure — that make Washington hunting and fishing so special are being compromised.
+a group of sportsmen and women who are united by a passion to protect and conserve public lands: forests, mountains, prairies, streams and lakes that support our hunting and angling traditions.
+Washington BHA members value the backcountry — adventure, solitude, wildlife, mental and physical challenge.

 Contact us to learn how you can get involved with Washington BHA!
 We email a regular Washington specific newsletter, you can also stay informed via this website, Facebook, and Instagram.